-Sotrovimab and tixagevimab/cilgavimab pose no significant drug-drug interactions.
+Sotrovimab possesses no significant drug-drug interactions.

 Dosing

 Nirmatrelvir/ritonavir is dosed at nirmatrelvir/ritonavir 300/100mg PO BID x 5 days for those with eGFR > 60 ml/min.
 It is supplied as a pre-packaged kit containing both products: 2 tablets of nirmatrelvir 150mg and 1 tablet of ritonavir 100mg per dose.
 The patient takes 3 tablets per dose, for a total of 30 tablets during the treatment course.